Gang de la Brise de Mer: Origins

 The Gang de la Brise de Mer began in the late 1970s, when a group of young Corsican criminals started meeting at a bar in Bastia’s old port called La Brise de Mer, run by Antoine Castelli.
-In the beginning, their crimes were small and often clumsy.
-For example during one early robbery, they forgot to bring their weapons.
+In the beginning, their crimes were small and often sloppy - for example during one early robbery, they forgot to bring their weapons.
 As Corsica grew more unstable, the group became more organized, moving from petty crime to larger operations.
-Their rise began on September 10, 1981, with the assassination of Louis Memmi, who was a leading crime figure.
-It marked the start of their influence over Corsican organized crime.
+Their rise began on September 10, 1981, with the assassination of Louis Memmi, a leading crime figure.
+It marked the gang's start of their influence over Corsican organized crime.

-Key Members or Pillars of the Brise de Mer
+Key members

 Francis Mariani was a prominent member of the Brise de Mer.
 Known for his influence and strong personality, he played a key leadership role within the group.

-Richard Casanova, was a longtime associate of Mariani and played an important role in the Brise de Mer.
+Richard Casanova was a longtime associate of Mariani and played an important role in the Brise de Mer.
 He was known for making political and international contacts.
 In the early 2000s, he left the group formed a new faction with Jean-Luc Germani and Jean-Luc Codaccioni.

 Casanova’s new group received support from other Corsican clans, including the Mattéi-Rogliano family, who had split from the Brise de Mer after a prison-yard incident in 2000.
 He also brought in businessman Michel Tomi, the Federici clan known as the “Shepherd Robbers of Venzolasca” and the group from southern Corsica led by Alain Orsoni.

-Corsican Organized Crime Conflict (2000s–2020s)
+Corsican organized crime conflict (2000s–2020s)

 The Corsican organized crime conflict, known as the Grande Guerre du Milieu Corse, is a long-running power struggle.
-It began in the early 2000s and extends into the 2020s.
+It began in the early 2000s and has continued into the 2020s.
 Rival criminal factions and their mainland allies are at the center.
 Each group fights for control over lucrative criminal enterprises across Corsica and beyond.

-Origins and Main Factions
+Main factions

 The violence stems from tensions between two main alliances: